comstock/CharlieHebdo/README.md

-Charlie Hebdo collection processing log
+eCharlie Hebdo collection processing log
 ================================
 [comment]: # (The following is written in MarkDown and can be converted to HTML using http://daringfireball.net/projects/markdown/dingus .
 At least that was possible in June 2016.
 There also seem to be many tools for generating PDFs from MarkDown.)